kjpgit/techdemo/lambda_dns_benchmark/README.md

 Performance of Lambda DNS is highly variable (a cache seems to be involved) and undocumented.
 I have no idea what the performance guarantees or limits are, but it doesn't seem to be based on ENIs.

+AWS support told us about the (undocumented) DNS cache and this test verifies it exists.
+However that raises even more questions.